google-deepmind/dm_nevis/README.md

 3.  **Manual dataset download**: you need to download data yourself

+Note that we don't host any datasets.
+We do our best to keep URLs up-to-date, but some may break with time.
+In that case, raise an issue (and if you know how to fix it please tell us in the issue!).

 ### 1.1.
 TFDS Datasets

 Different streams are available, each is made of a sequence of datasets.
 When